feathers the quiet shaded forest soil

 Range

-New Zealand - found throughout the North and South Islands on forest floor, rotting logs, and damp banks in damp, shaded forests.
+Found throughout North and South Islands on forest floor, rotting logs, and damp banks.
 Most common in lowland and montane forests with consistent moisture.
-Also found in temperate regions worldwide, so not endemic.
-Widespread and common in suitable damp, shaded forest habitats throughout New Zealand.
+Also found in temperate regions worldwide.

 Endemism